mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 Input / output parameter is implicitly mandatory, and has to have `__d` appended to its name if its optional, like so `char * str__iod`.

+### Empty parameters

+Empty parameters are output parameters, which must always be empty when call is made (or invalid value). <br />
+They are similar to optional parameters, but they refer to data only, i.e. the innermost pointer must always be `NULL`, pointer to it may be optional or mandatory. <br />
+Empty parameters are indicated by appending `__e` to their name, e.g. `CcPos * pos__oe`.

 ### Ownership transfer parameters

 Ownership transfer parameters are indicated by: